Warranty of Habitability in Illinois

 Provide working smoke detectors Yes

-It’s important to note that Chicago has their own habitability standards under the Municipal Code of Chicago § 5-12-110.
-These standards include providing hot/cold running water, sanitary facilities that are in good working order, smoke alarms, HVAC systems, etc.
+The city of Chicago has its own habitability standards under the Municipal Code of Chicago § 5-12-110.
+Requirements include hot/cold running water, sanitary facilities in good working order, smoke alarms, HVAC systems, etc.

 Read more